EuresTools/eVote-web/README.md

 * ~~Make a lot of columns sortable.~~
 * ~~Locking mechanism to prevent inappropriate changes to a poll after someone has fetched it.~~
 * Set up permissions/roles system.

+* Locking mechanism to prevent inappropriate changes to a poll after someone has fetched it.
+* Owner permission query stuff
+* Membercontroller multilanguage subject?
+* on vote access Freeze the poll, but there should be an option to preview it
+* config interface by organizer to set parameters like after what attempts the poll is freezed
+* auto forward on the poll voting page after xy milliseconds to "page expired page"
+* fix highcharts default rendering width to fullwidth